-DC/OS is a platform for running distributed containerized software, like apps, jobs, and services.
-As a platform, DC/OS is distinct from and agnostic to the infrastructure layer.
-This means that the infrastructure may consist of virtual or physical hardware as long as it provides compute, storage, and networking.
-As a datacenter operating system, DC/OS is itself a distributed system, a cluster manager, a container platform, and an operating system.
+DC/OS is a platform for running distributed containerized software, like apps, jobs, & services.
+As a platform, DC/OS is distinct from & agnostic to the infrastructure layer.
+This means the infrastructure may consist of virtual or physical hardware as long as it provides compute, storage, & networking.
+As a datacenter operating system, DC/OS is itself a distributed system, a cluster manager, a container platform, & an operating system.

 Mesosphere Enterprise DC/OS supports modern applications with microservices and data services on a single elastic platform.
 Apache Mesos is the open-source distributed systems kernel at the heart of the Mesosphere DC/OS.
 It abstracts the entire datacenter into a pool of computing resources, simplifying running distributed systems at scale.
 It is a production-grade container orchestration system and orchestrates containerized workloads in private datacenters or the cloud. .